nattrigo/nattrigo.github.io/content/research/maiatrigo_hir-neo/index.md

 ---
-title: "Urban Resilience to Weather: The Impacts of Rainstorms on Neonatal Health"
+title: "Urban Resilience to Weather: The Impacts of Rainstorms on Neonatal Health. _Submitted_"
 authors:
 - admin
 - Pedro H. Chaves Maia